fabrylab/pyTFM/docs/tutorial.rst

    You can measure the beads diameter directly in the clickpoints, using another addon:
    The Measrue Tool

-The "PIV overlapp" mainly controlls the resolution of the resulting displacement field and must be smaller then the "PIV window size" but at least half of the "PIV window size".
+The "PIV overlap" mainly controlls the resolution of the resulting displacement field and must be smaller then the "PIV window size" but at least half of the "PIV window size".
 You need a high resoultion for analyzing stress.
 In this step the area of cells should at least contain 1000 pixels.
-However, if you are not calculating stresses, you can save a lot of calculation time by choosing a "PIV overlapp" closer to half of the "PIV window size".
+However, if you are not calculating stresses, you can save a lot of calculation time by choosing a "PIV overlap" closer to half of the "PIV window size".

 For this tutorial you can keep all parameters at their default value.